getnexar/wst-infra/searcher/README.md

 # document-search-py-task
 an interview coding task in python

-## goal
+## Goal

-given a dataset of documents, where each document has an id, build a webserver endpoint that accepts any number of words in english as input in the query string parameter `q` and returns a list of all of the document ids containing ALL words in the query.
+Given a dataset of documents, where each document has an id, build a webserver endpoint that accepts any number of words in english as input in the query string parameter `q` and returns a list of all of the document ids containing ALL words in the query.

-for example, if the webserver is serving at http://localhost:8080, and the words `hello` and `world` both exist only in document 1,
+For example, if the webserver is serving at http://localhost:8080, and the words `hello` and `world` both exist only in document 1,

 `curl http://localhost:8080/?q=hello+world`